The Lowdown On The Legend Of La Llorona

 After the loss of their children, Launa's husband was so grief-stricken and distrusting of her that he left.
 She became so despondent that she threw herself off the edge of the canyon to join her children.
 From thereafter, she was condemned to wander the canyon for eternity, alone and wailing with grief.

 Legend has it that her cries of despair can be heard echoing among the canyon walls and that her ghostly apparition can be seen between the hours of midnight and 3 AM.

 - Photo: Auckland Museum / Wikimedia Commons / CC-BY 4.0

 Some Say Her Husband Killed Her Children

-Her Heart Was Broken After Her Husband Cheated On Her
+In Another Telling, Her Heart Was Broken After Her Husband Cheated On Her

 Another version of La Llorona's story is that she and her husband lived happily together.
 However, once they had two sons, her husband began having affairs with other women.
 Distraught over his infidelity, the wife threw her children into the river.
 However, once she realized that they had drowned, the gravity of her actions struck her.

 In her despair, she refused to leave the bank of the river or to eat.
 She grew skeletally thin and eventually died.